-This modern, tax efficient way of managing giving to your church is already tried and tested by 30 dioceses across the UK and results have shown that the PGS will:
+This modern, tax efficient way of managing giving to your church is already tried and tested by 70% of dioceses and results have shown that the PGS will:

 - Dramatically reduce the administration burden for your treasurers and Gift Aid secretaries

 - Give you regular and speedy payments and returns from Gift Aid helping to improve cash flow

 - Help to tackle static giving by inflation-proofing regular giving by linking it to the rate of inflation

 Who Benefits from the PGS?